usamireko/hifisampler/README.md

 ERROR: model file missing: ...
 ```

 For release zips, models should already be included.
-For development builds, place models under `models/` using the normalized paths listed above.
+For development builds, place models under `models/` using the expected model layout above.

 ### OpenUTAU Cannot See The Resampler

 Run `Install to OpenUTAU` again and make sure the selected folder is the OpenUTAU folder that contains or should contain `Resamplers\`.

-### CPU Is Slow
+### Slow Speed

-The current portable release workflow is CPU-only.
-Large renders can be slow on CPU.
+Check if you are using CPU, switch to DirectML and pick your best GPU.

 ### CUDA Build